Kick.com – A New Live Streaming Platform and Good Twitch Alternative

 Trainwreckstv

 Another highly experienced and popular Stake streamer who has made his way to Kick.com is Trainwreckstv.
-On the new platform you can find a rich array of Tyler Faraz Niknam’s saved videos plus, of course, watch his live streams.
+On the new platform you can find a rich array of Tyler Faraz Niknam’s saved videos and watch his live streams.

-He is not, mind you, just a mere streamer here.
-He is also known to be a Kick consultant, or what others may label advertiser / promoter.
-Whether he is also some sort of owner, holding a percentage of the new platform’s company or not, is anyone’s guess.
+He is not just a mere streamer here.
+He is also known to be a Kick consultant, or what others may label advertiser or promoter.
+Whether he is also an owner with a percentage of the new platform’s company is anyone’s guess.
 But he definitely has at least some sort of personal stake invested in the endeavor.

 ClassyBeef

 The group of guys known as ClassyBeef has also been active on Kick.com since November 24, 2022.
 And the Let’s Play Dork Unit that Stake has to offer is streamed live on their official channel.
-As for speculation that they are just reappropriating their Twitch content here, we can tell you that this is not the case, as on any given day, and we’ll just throw out December 1, 2022 as an example, we were able to watch them live at Kick.
+As for speculation that they are just reappropriating their Twitch content here, we can tell you that this is not the case.
+On any given day, and we’ll just throw December 1, 2022 as an example, we were able to watch them live at Kick.

-True, ClassyBeef has yet to build its Kick numbers to anything close to what it has on Twitch or YouTube (where they still post clips of their streams), but their
+ClassyBeef has yet to build its Kick numbers to anything close to what it has on Twitch or YouTube, where they still post clips of their streams.
+But their Kick numbers are steadily growing from 10,000 followers mid-December 2022 up to over 16,000 just one month later.

 Xposed

-A passionate slots streamer and video game player (especially Call of Duty), plus a bonified sports fan, Xposed is one of the most successful streamers around, not to mention all-round social media star.
-And now, you can find him on his newly minted Kick channel, where he is, you guessed it, promoting our beloved Stake casino too with some pretty worthwhile bonus offers (just visit his channel to get the promo code from there if you are interested).
+A passionate slots streamer and video game player (especially Call of Duty), plus a bonified sports fan, Xposed is one of the most successful streamers around and an all-round social media star.
+And now, you can find him on his newly minted Kick channel, where he is promoting our beloved Stake casino with some pretty worthwhile bonus offers too.

 To help build up his traffic and bring tried and true fans to his latest platform, you can find Xposed regularly promoting his Kick streams from his Twitter account, as well as within the content of his YouTube clips, where he actually started talking about the new streaming platform even before it officially launched.
 Which, of course, indicates some sort of insider’s knowledge.
-Though that makes sense, since he is undoubtedly one of the best streamers around – and any smart operator would want to ensure that he is on board to help propel their success.
+Though that makes sense, since he is undoubtedly one of the best streamers around.
+Any smart operator would want to ensure that he is on board to help propel their success.

 Yassuo

 The New Yorker Moe, more commonly known to Stake fans and Twitch viewers as Yassuo, has apparently also opted to stream on Kick.
-That being said, amongst the big-name casino streamers out there, he seems to be making either less of an effort, or garnering less success at Kick as his follower count there is still extremely small – certainly in comparison to his 2 million followers on Twitch.
+Among the big-name casino streamers, he seems to be making less of an effort.
+At least his Kick follower count is still extremely small in comparison to his 2 million followers on Twitch.

-Maybe that is because he is happy to continue engaging more in his passion for League of Legends rather than focusing on slots for the time being.
+Maybe that’s because he is happy to focus more on his passion for League of Legends rather than on slots.
 We honestly don’t know.
-But if the trend of jumping platforms continues, he may well start devoting more effort on building a Kick.com following – where he can keep up his League of Legends streaming alongside slots without any worries of policy changes that tend to linger at Twitch.
+But if the trend of jumping platforms continues, he may well start devoting more effort on building a Kick.com following.
+He can keep up his LoL streaming alongside slots on Kick, without any worries of policy changes that linger at Twitch.

 xQc